Shippable/docs/sources/platform/tutorial/workflow/create-jira-issues.md

 If you are using Jira for issue tracking and project management, you can create Jira issues from within the Shippable UI to report bugs.
 You can also attach job logs to help with debugging.

-This ability is available for both CI jobs and pipeline jobs.
+This ability is available for both CI jobs and assembly line jobs.

 ## Setup